 Batting, about 26" square

-Refer to the assembly instructions on page 2.
+Refer to the assembly instructions above.
 Use the 1-7/8" x 1-7/8" print and background squares for half-square triangle units.
 The units should measure 1-1/2" square after assembly.

 Use the 1-1/2" print squares and background squares for remaining block components.